pandalilly/pandalilly.github.io/README.md

 # Pandalilly dot com in bootstrap
-A first attempt at a portfolio website, in HTML, CSS and Flexboxgrid
+A first attempt at a portfolio website, in HTML, CSS (flexboxgrid) and Bootstrap :)